darioseidl/git-hook-post-receive-jira-message-one-branch/README.md

 - Jira login
 - Jira password
 - git service url
+- Slack config, and import a git icone into Slack

 Don't forget to install jshon
 In order to parse jira message and to use this message in a curl command : you have to install jshon